amandersonyou/MajorStudio1_AAY/Met_Context/README.md

 ![Context Final](assets/FullViewFinal.png "Context Final")

-This long format poster visualization continues to explore the Met's landscape painting throught the slivers generated in the interactive project by showcasing all available pieces in grouped assortments.
+This long format poster visualization continues to explore the Met's landscape painting through the slivers generated in the Landscape Generator project by showcasing all available pieces in grouped assortments.

 ## Video of final poster: